 The Carmignac Foundation

-The Villa Carmignac is a museum of contemporary art installed in the heart of the Domaine de la Courtade.
+Located in the heart of the Domaine de la Courtade, the Villa Carmignac is a museum of contemporary art.
 It is a place of discovery and contemplation that combines art and nature in a harmonious way.

 Visitors can admire the works of art inside the villa, as well as in the gardens and outdoor areas, which offer a breathtaking view of the Mediterranean Sea.